GenerateNU/platnm/docs/Schema.md

    at this database by going to `platnm/backend/internal/storage/postgres/storage.go` and modifying the first line of the ConnectDatabase method to `dbConfig, err := pgxpool.ParseConfig("postgresql://postgres:postgres@127.0.0.1:54322/postgres")`
    - This is a connection string for the local DB
    - Make sure to switch this back to what it was when you make your PR!
-10. When done, run `supabase db stop` to stop the local instance of the DB.
+10. When done, run `supabase stop` to stop the local instance of the DB.

 After script is approved/merged: